This topic is bound to cause controversy.

-Not all, of course, but a majority of company events are just full of hype and have very little skills-based training.
+Not all, of course, but a majority of company events are just full of hype and have very little substance and skills-based training.

 This is a huge problem because there are a lot of false expectations when people are first brought into the industry, and all those false expectations make it seem like it's going to be easier than it really is.

 On top of that, we don't properly train people.

 We don't actually have any systems to teach people a real step-by-step process.